angelogentileiii/Find-Em-Game/README.md

 **Guide for Installation**

-Step One: Run your local json-server via your terminal (Instructions to download and run your server can be found (https://www.npmjs.com/package/json-server)).
+Step One: Run your local json-server via your terminal with the ** character.json ** as your database (Instructions to download and run your server can be found here: https://www.npmjs.com/package/json-server).
-Step Two: Start up the index page by running 'open index.html' in a new terminal, separate from the terminal running the local json server.
+Step Two: Start up the main enter page by running 'open enterPage.html' in a new terminal (separate from the terminal running the local json server).
-Step Three: Enjoy your game!
+Step Three: Try the functionality, listen to some music and, most of all, enjoy the game!

 **Basic Game Functionality**